rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 - **Task Display**: The widget shows task titles and time, allowing users to stay on top of their schedule.

-- **SwiftUI and UIKit**: While the widget is built with SwiftUI, it integrates seamlessly with UIKit for data persistence through `UserDefaults`.
-The `TaskCodable` model conforms to `Codable` for encoding and decoding task information to and from JSON, which makes the data easy to store and retrieve across the app and widget.

 ---